Randomization Tests for Conditional Group Symmetry: Introduction

 \cref{fig:symmetry} illustrates the differences between marginal and conditional symmetries with a simple example.
-Whereas symmetry of a probability distribution manifests only as invariance under a group of transformations, a conditional distribution may exhibit a form of symmetry that only appears in relationships between variables, known as \emph{equivariance}: a transformation of $X$ induces a corresponding transformation of $Y$.
-As a consequence, testing for conditional symmetry presents certain challenges absent in tests for (marginal) distributional symmetry.
-In the latter, all tests can be understood as variations on averaging over the group with respect to the ``uniform distribution'', a property that stems from the fact that every invariant distribution can be factored into the product of the group's uniform distribution and a distribution corresponding to an independent random variable.
-Conditional symmetries do not have such a neat and convenient characterization, in part because they may hold with respect to a non-compact group, for which a uniform distribution does not exist.
-This is in contrast to distributional invariance, which may hold only with respect to a compact group.
-Beyond the technical challenges of non-compact groups, there are additional statistical and computational challenges to overcome.
+Whereas symmetry of a probability distribution manifests as invariance under a group of transformations, a conditional distribution may exhibit a form of symmetry that only appears in relationships between variables, known as \emph{equivariance}: a transformation of $X$ induces a corresponding transformation of $Y$.
+Under certain conditions, detecting equivariance can be reduced to a problem for which existing group-invariance tests are applicable, but those conditions are not satisfied in many settings.
+Tests for (marginal) distributional group symmetry are based on the fact that an invariant distribution factors into the independent product of the group's ``uniform distribution'' and a distribution over group-induced equivalence classes known as orbits---a characterization that follows from the fact that marginal invariance can only hold with respect to compact groups.
+The independence between group transformation and orbit is key to the computational and statistical simplicity of tests for marginal invariance.
+In contrast, conditional symmetries do not have such a convenient characterization, in part because they may hold with respect to a non-compact group, for which a uniform distribution does not exist.
+As a consequence, designing tests for conditional symmetry requires overcoming new technical and statistical challenges.

-One contribution of the present work is a number of characterizations of conditional symmetry that can be used as the basis for a hypothesis test.
-The first, which generalizes in practically important ways a result of \citet{BloemReddy:2020}, characterizes conditional symmetry as a certain conditional independence relationship.
-However, generic tests for conditional independence that control Type I error over the entire class of conditionally independent distributions are known to have poor statistical properties \citep{Shah_2020}.
-To that end, we establish further characterizations of conditional symmetry that can be used as the basis for group-based conditional randomization tests \citep{Candes:2018}, which restrict the null hypothesis class by conditioning on part of the data and therefore have much better statistical properties than the aforementioned conditional independence tests.